ices-eg/wg_MGWG/state-space/README.md

 ### State-space vs. traditional models

+(T Miller)

-There is now an excel file ("Stock_runs_status.xlsx") to keep track of the stocks that have been run for each model.
+There is now a table to keep track of the stocks that have been run for each model.
 Please tick the box after running and uploading the outputs file.
 John and Vanessa currently working on creating a script which standardizes and plots the outputs of the three models at once.
+When a stock has the three ticks (one for each model), then the output script can be run.

 Stock | ASAP | SAM | WHAM | Comments
 ------| ---- | --- | ---  | --------